morganwdavis/freebsd-digitalocean/README.md

 - Supports Floating IPs by automatically adding the corresponding private anchor IPs for you.
 - Automatically sets the hostname.
 - Automatically sets the *freeebsd* user's authorized public keys.
-- Automatically adds the droplets DNS nameservers.
+- Automatically adds the droplet's DNS nameservers.
 - Completely configurable.

 ## Installation